The 10 Issues to Watch in International Politics in 2010

 10. Presidential elections in Brazil

-economic policy.
+October 3, 2010: José Serra or Dilma Rousseff?
+The candidates have a lot in common: They largely agree on economic policy.
 They are both surprisingly uncharismatic, but quite competent and easy to underestimate.
-Ms. Rousseff, Lula’s chosen heiress, is more likely to continue Lula’s South-South diplomacy that aimed to position Brazil as the “Leader of the South”.
+Ms. Rousseff, Lula’schosen heiress, is more likely to continue Lula’s South-South diplomacy that aimed to position Brazil as the “Leader of the South”.
 Serra, on the other hand, would realign Brazil more with the United States and Europe, yet maintaining ties to other emerging powers.
 Under Serra, Iran’s Ahmadinejad will have to skip Brasília on his next visit to South America, and relations to Venezuela’s Chavez are likely to turn sour.
 Neither Serra nor Rousseff will be able to achieve Lula’s global stardom.
 Nonetheless, Brazil is a force to reckon with: Home to the world’s largest carbon sink, the Amazon, Brazil’s stance on climate change will be crucial, and only Brazil is able to salvage democracy in an increasingly divided South America.

 9. Sino-Indian relations

-India and Russia) will be able to dominate, relations between China and India, the two most populous nations on the planet, deserve special attention.
+The pecking order in Asia remains to be defined.
+While none of the big players (China, Japan, India and Russia) will be able to dominate, relations between China and India, the two most populous nations on the planet, deserve special attention.
 Both nations’ economic future seems very bright, and in theory they should work together towards a stable and prosperous Asia.
-Yet, relations between the two nuclear powers have been rocky, and they include several armed conflicts, most importantly the War of 1962, when the Chinese invaded a disputed border territory, suprising peace-loving Nehru.
+Yet, relations between the two nuclear powers have been rocky, and they include several armed conflicts, most importantly the War of 1962, when the Chinese invaded a disputed border territory, surprising peace-loving Nehru.
 India continues to provide asylum to China’s nemesis, the Dalai Lama, and the border dispute in Arunchal Pradesh is far from resolved and keeps infuriating policy makers on both sides.
 The relations between China and India define the geopolitical climate in Asia.

 8. The EU after Lisbon

-allow him to do.
-Will he be able to shape the EU’s foreign policy, or will be fulfil mere representative functions?
+Who is Herman van Rompuy?
+Few people really know.
+It is equally unknown what Europe’s governments will allow him to do.
+Will he be able to shape the EU’s foreign policy, or will he fulfil mere representative functions?
 One should not judge prematurely, but imagining van Rompuy at the G3 meeting with Obama and Jintao certainly seems unlikely.
-In any case, the EU’s ability to influence others on the international stage will depend on its willingness to find together, create a coherent foreign policy, and empower the first President of the European Council.
+In any case, the EU’s ability to influence others on the international stage will depend on its willingness to join forces, create a coherent foreign policy, and empower the first President of the European Council.
 2010 will show if the Lisbon Treaty has strengthened the EU’s still dismal international stature.

 7. US-Chinese relations